Karen Berg (politician): Personal life

-Berg's son, Henry Berg-Brousseau, was a transgender rights advocate and worked as a deputy press secretary for politics of the Human Rights Campaign.
+Berg was married to Bob Brousseau; they had two children, Rachel and Henry.
+Her son, Henry, was a transgender rights advocate who worked as a deputy press secretary for the Human Rights Campaign.
 In 2015, at 16 years old, he testified against a bathroom bill in the Kentucky state legislature.
 He died by suicide at the age of 24 on December 16, 2022.